 Ensure the correct destination number is in your call flow.

-In a Dial, Simulcall, or Round Robin step, you’ll need to enter a destination number where calls should forward.
+In a Dial step, Simulcall step, or Round Robin step, you’ll need to enter a destination number where calls should forward.
 In many troubleshooting instances, we’ve found that these numbers have simply been entered incorrectly, and a quick review can yield a simple fix.

-If you confirm that the destination number is correct in these steps, we also recommend placing a test call directly to your destination number to see if it is currently active.
-If it leads to the call disconnecting, you'll need to reach out to the carrier for your destination number for troubleshooting.
+If you confirm that the destination number is correct in these steps, we recommend placing a test call directly to your destination number to see if it is currently active.
+If it leads to the call disconnecting, you'll need to reach out to your destination number's carrier for troubleshooting.